Why It’s Important to Allow Patients to Choose Their Prosthetic Care Provider

 by Amber Henson, on Aug 24, 2021

 Why is comparison shopping so important when it comes to prosthetic care providers?
 The answer is that different prosthetic care providers offer different areas of expertise.
 There are many clinics out there that offer great care for people with a lower limb amputation — after all, most amputations occur on the lower limbs.
-But Arm Dynamics is the only prosthetic provider in the United States that specializes exclusively in upper limb.
+But we are the only prosthetic provider in the United States that specializes exclusively in upper limb.
 Allowing a patient to learn more about what we have to offer can mean the difference between their success with a prosthesis or abandoning it because it’s uncomfortable, not designed for their specific goals or they weren’t trained how to use it.

 Dr. Matt Koepplinger specializes in hand and upper extremity surgery and is an assistant professor at McGovern Medical School (Houston) in the Department of Orthopedics.
 We asked him to tell us more about why he refers his patients to us.